Zowpy/Volcano-API/README.md

 boolean isRebootPaused();
 ```

-There are way more you can do with the API that I have not covered, you can look at CoreAPI.getInstance() and look through the managers
+There is way more you can do with the API that I have not covered, you can look at CoreAPI.getInstance() and look through the managers
-all the methods are pretty straight-forward.
+All the methods are straightforward.

 For any help join the discord https://discord.gg/tqJwmJZDbe